 SYNTHESYS Project Manager; SE-TAF leader

 Phone: + 46 8 519 541 30

-Eighteen partner institutions from 12 European countries, including the Swedish Museum of Natural History (NRM), form SYNTHESYS, offer coordinated access to their vast natural history collections, state-of-the art analytical facilities and libraries, and qualified support from in-house researchers and curators.
+Eighteen partner institutions from 12 European countries, including the Swedish Museum of Natural History (NRM), form SYNTHESYS, and offer coordinated access to their vast natural history collections, state-of-the art analytical facilities and libraries and qualified support from in-house researchers and curators.

 The institutions also co-operate in Network activities to improve the collections’ management, long-term preservation and accessibility, and to secure the impact of the work undertaken beyond the life of the SYNTHESYS project.
 A Joint research activity develops tools to enhance the quality of and increase access to digitalized collections and data within Natural History institutions.

-SYNTHESYS was initiated by CETAF and is funded by the European Union’s Research Seven Framework Program (Infrastructure Activity).
+SYNTHESYS was initiated by CETAF and is funded by the European Union’s Research Seven Framework Program (Infrastructure Activity, Grant no. 312253).
 The project is coordinated by The Natural History Museum in London.
 Please visit SYNTHESYS main web page for more information (see link above).

 NRM provides access to its extensive and scientifically important biological, paleontological and geological collections and state of the art facilities.
 Grants are typically for short visits of ca 3 weeks.